"For the last few years, Behind The Lines have been carving out a very specific, but very successful niche for themselves." Fringe Guru

-BEHIND THE LINES is a theatre company set up by Alison Child and Rosie Wakley in 2014 to put lesbians centre stage and tell their stories.
+BEHIND THE LINES is a theatre company set up by Alison Child and Rosie Wakley in 2014.
 Our first show 'All The Nice Girls' has been performed throughout the UK in theatres, community halls, pubs and care homes.

-'Deep in The Heart of Me', our most recent piece, started life at the Brighton Fringe in 2016.
-Both shows last 60 minutes are written and performed by Ali and Rosie.
+'Deep in The Heart of Me', started life at the Brighton Fringe in 2016 and was Nominated Best LGBTQ Show in 2016.

 ALL THE NICE GIRLS